tgwaAo/BatteryNotification/README.md

 The path in crontab must be correct.
 Open your terminal at the location of BatteryNotification and type "pwd" to get the correct path.

+It might also be helpful to set the time to 1 rather than 10